isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 ## Asking Questions

-Using the mapping in `moneysinks` and the query below I can now permanently assign the `category` field in `b`:
+Using the mapping in `moneysinks` and the query below, I can permanently assign the `category` field in `b`:

 ```sql
 update b set category = (